Earle Nelson: Capture

-Trial and execution
+Trial

-At the time of his arrest, Nelson was wanted in six U.S. cities, and was held to be tried in a Manitoba court for the murders of both Cowan and Patterson.
-He was also charged with two counts of attempted molestation and one count of burglary.
-Nelson's trial was scheduled to begin June 27, 1927, but postponed at the request of his attorney, and instead began on November 1 at the Winnipeg Courts Law Building.
+Nelson's trial was scheduled to begin June 27, 1927, but postponed at the request of his attorney, and instead began on November 1 at the Winnipeg Law Courts Building.
 The case was prosecuted by R. B. Graham, and overseen by Justice Andrew Dysart.

 Nelson was defended by court-appointed attorney James H. Stitt.
 Nelson's ex-wife Mary Martin testified against him, claiming that he was "absolutely insane."
 Additionally, over sixty individuals from both Canada and the U.S. testified, many placing Nelson at the scenes of the various crimes or linking him to property stolen from victims' homes.
 A jail guard who oversaw Nelson throughout his trial noted that he had become particularly obsessed with a certain Biblical passage from the Book of Proverbs, which read:

 Closing statements in Nelson's trial were completed on November 5, 1927.
 After forty minutes of deliberation, the jury found him guilty of murder and he received a mandatory death sentence.
+When asked whether he'd like to make a statement, Nelson responded, with a nonchalant tone, "No, not that I know of".
 Relatives of victims McConnell and Cowan visited Nelson in prison after his conviction, and he continued to proclaim his innocence.

+Execution

-In late December 1927, Stitt submitted a thirty-page document to Minister of Justice Ernest Lapointe, petitioning for clemency on the grounds that Nelson was insane and that his personal history had been unfairly presented to the jury via the press.
+Nelson spent two months on death row.
+During his imprisonment, he attempted to persuade officials away from carrying out his execution, claiming that if he was given another chance he would turn to religious studies.
+In late December, Stitt submitted a thirty-page document to Minister of Justice Ernest Lapointe, petitioning for clemency on the grounds that Nelson was insane and that his personal history had been unfairly presented to the jury via the press.

-The "eloquent, even moving" document consisted of twenty affidavits from persons who had known Nelson throughout his life who swore they were "in a position to know full well the character and mentality of the said Earle Nelson that [they] verily believed without exaggeration or mental reservation [had] been for a long period of time a person of unsound mind."
+The "eloquent, even moving" document consisted of twenty affidavits from persons who had known Nelson throughout his life who swore they were "in a position to know full well the character and mentality of the said Earle Nelson that [they] verily believed without exaggeration or mental reservation [that he had] been for a long period of time a person of unsound mind."
 In one of the affidavits, Mrs. L. J. Casey, who had employed Nelson as a groundskeeper in 1926, attested to this, noting that she "hear[d] him laughing and talking to himself all the time.
 One day while I happened to be there, he sat right outside in the drenching rain, looking at the sky, without a coat, until he was soaked through."
 Despite the abundance of affidavits, the appeal was denied, and Nelson's execution was scheduled for the second Friday of January.

 Nelson was executed by hanging at 7:30 a.m. on January 13, 1928 at the Vaughan Street Jail in Winnipeg.
 His final words were: "I forgive those who have wronged me."